rushdi-rusho/manifold_speech/README.md

 [2] A.H.
 Ahmed et al "Free-Breathing and Ungated Dynamic MRI Using Navigator-Less spiral SToRM," IEEE Trans.
 Med.
 Imaging, 2020 doi: 10.1109/tmi.2020.3008329

+###### Contact
+The code is meant for reproducible research.
+In case of any difficulty, please open an issue or directly email me at rushdizahid-rusho@uiowa.edu